Top 10 Retro Running Sneakers for 2025 - Deffest Sneaker Buyer's Guide (Plus 5 Bonus Classics)

 Sears the Winner 1974 vintage shoes by Converse AND Adidas

 Another sneaker mystery... one of the readers of the blog emailed this over (thanks to Susan S for the photo) so I wanted to post it.
 The left image is from the 1974 Sears Fall catalog for Simpsons-Sears in Canada.
 What's odd is that these Sears the Winner shoes there were made by Adidas while the identical shoe model from the same year in the right side of the image was made by Converse for the US market.
-What’s odd is that the Adidas Canadian version have 3 stripes and the Converse have 4.
-Either way, I've seen these sneakers for sale online for between $1500 - $2800 so if anyone spots a pair at your local thrift shop you should probably scoop them up.
+The Adidas Canadian version have 3 stripes and the Converse have 4.
+Either way, we've seen these sneakers for sale online for between $1500 - $2800 so if anyone spots a pair at your local thrift shop you should probably scoop them up.

 Sears the Winner 1974 vintage shoes by Converse & Adidas @ The Deffest